Jump to:

 Pharmacological Treatment

 Motor Symptoms of Parkinson Disease Pharmacologic intervention in early PD is dependent on the level of functional impairment and requires careful consideration of benefits and side effects of each medication.
 In very early Parkinson Disease, pharmacologic management may not be used, and dopaminergic medication is subsequently initiated when symptoms become bothersome to the patient.
+All current pharmacological treatment are considered symptomatic treatments rather than being used to slow progression of disease.
 Levodopa is the gold standard for dopamine replacement and treatment of motor symptoms.
 Other possible choices for initial treatment in younger patients include dopamine agonists, monoamine oxidase B inhibitors, and anticholinergic medications but these are typically less effective in treating symptoms and more likely to cause cognitive side effects in the elderly.2

 Levodopa is administered with carbidopa to reduce peripheral breakdown of levodopa and reduce nausea.
 Levodopa/carbidopa comes in immediate release, extended release, orally disintegrating, and intestinal gel formulations.
 As PD progresses, more frequent and higher doses of levodopa are necessary.
 Levodopa-induced motor fluctuation and dyskinesias may be associated with higher daily doses of levodopa and longer disease duration.3,4